iamaa0205/LimeDraw/README.md

 pnpm run dev
 ```

-All the data corresponding to the canisters, pub-pvt key pairs of the nodes and application id get stored to the `./demo-blockchain-integrations/logic/node_vars.env` .
+All the data corresponding to the canisters, pub-pvt key pairs of the nodes and application id get stored to `./demo-blockchain-integrations/logic/node_vars.env` .

 ## **Features**